Economics

 Enjoy your summer and continue the job search if necessary!

 Students can meet the Second Language requirement by demonstrating fourth semester proficiency through examination or taking any of a variety of second semester language courses.
-Additionally, one course in the student's degree program must focus on Gender, Race, Ethnicity, Non-Western Area Studies.
-Some General Education classes are designed to fulfill this requirement.
 Each student needs to meet a minimum of 120 total credits.
-Please consult with your Advisement Report and your Academic Advisor.
+Please consult with your Advisement Report and your academic advisor.

 Repeat Policy: Students are allowed to take major courses twice.
 If a student fails an ECON major requirement (ex: ECON 200, ECON 332, ECON 361, etc) twice, the student will be required to change their major.
-Upon review at the end of a term, students who have not passed the course for a second time will be moved to No Major Selected.
+Upon review at the end of a term, students who have not passed the course for a second time will be moved to the No Major Selected major in The A Center.

 Economics Elective Course Options